 People received support from staff that were caring and kind.
-One person told us, "I like it here, I have been here a long time now."
+One person told us, "[Staff member] is very caring, I like it here, I have been here a while and all the staff do what they can for you."
+Another person said, "I would not change the staff here they are very caring people."